Deism: In the United States

+Founding Fathers of the United States

+A majority of the Founding Fathers of the United States were influenced to various degrees by Deism, including Thomas Jefferson, Ethan Allen, Benjamin Franklin, Cornelius Harnett, Gouverneur Morris, Hugh Williamson, James Madison, John Adams, and possibly Alexander Hamilton.
+While many of the Founding Fathers are considered Deists, there has been debate on the complex and evolving beliefs of Benjamin Franklin, Thomas Jefferson, and George Washington, particularly as John Adams and Jefferson promoted Unitarian principles denying the Christian trinity and Biblical miracles.

 In his Autobiography, Franklin wrote that as a young man "Some books against Deism fell into my hands; they were said to be the substance of sermons preached at Boyle's lectures.
 It happened that they wrought an effect on me quite contrary to what was intended by them; for the arguments of the Deists, which were quoted to be refuted, appeared to me much stronger than the refutations; in short, I soon became a thorough Deist."
 Like some other Deists, Franklin believed that, "The Deity sometimes interferes by his particular Providence, and sets aside the Events which would otherwise have been produc'd in the Course of Nature, or by the Free Agency of Man," and at the Constitutional Convention stated that "the longer I live, the more convincing proofs I see of this truth—that God governs in the affairs of men."

-Thomas Jefferson is perhaps the Founding Father who most clearly exhibits Deistic tendencies, although he generally referred to himself as a Unitarian rather than a Deist.
-His excerpts of the canonical gospels (now commonly known as the Jefferson Bible) strip all supernatural and dogmatic references from the narrative on Jesus' life.
-Like Franklin, Jefferson believed in God's continuing activity in human affairs.